sandersirge/ugv_test_assignment/README.md

 # ugv_test_assignment

-This is a Vue 3 + TypeScript interface prototype for an Unmanned Ground Vehicle (UGV).
+This is a Vue 3 + TypeScript interface prototype for controlling an Unmanned Ground Vehicle (UGV).
 It features map integration, engine control, directional movement via keyboard, and waypoint handling.

 ## Project Setup